Ninja Gaiden (2004 video game): Legacy

 The Ninja Gaiden games gained a reputation throughout the gaming community for their difficulty and attention to detail.
-Although they appealed to gamers who, like Pro-G's Struan Robertson, wanted a "bloody hard, but also bloody good" challenge, it was feared that casual gamers would find the learning curve daunting.
-IGN warned that gamers with lesser skills might not "get as much out of this game as others due to [its] incredible difficulty".
+Although they appealed to gamers who, like Pro-Gs Struan Robertson, wanted a "bloody hard, but also bloody good" challenge, it was feared that casual gamers would find the learning curve daunting.
+IGN warned that gamers with lesser skills might not "get as much out of this game as others due to [its] incredible difficulty", and Edge commented that "Tecmo's refusal to extend any kind of handhold to less dedicated players is simply a failure of design, not a badge of hardcore honour", and "it's impossible to believe they couldn't have found a way to increase the accessibility of the game without undermining the gloriously intractable nature of the challenges it contains."
 EGM found the challenge to be rewarding as it "motivates you to actually get better at the game."
 Clive Thompson focused on Ninja Gaiden in his Slate article examining the motivation for playing difficult games.
 He contends that extreme levels of challenge can be initially very frustrating and may cause a game to be abandoned in disgust.
 However, where a game also rewards a player's perseverance by teaching the skills required to overcome its challenges, that player will have the motivation to finish the game.
 Ninja Gaiden, to him, strikes the correct balance between challenge and reward; completion brings "a sort of exhausted exhilaration, like finally reaching the end of War and Peace."
 In 2012, CraveOnline included it on their list of five "badass ninja games", calling it "the pinnacle of action gaming at the time, holding onto that crown for an entire year until God of War released in 2005" and "a true video game classic, and maybe the best ninja game of all time."
 That same year, G4tv ranked it as the 83rd top video game of all time, also calling it "the best ninja game ever made and one of the all-around hardest."